molecule-one/mlinpl-23-workshops/README.md

 You are drug hunter.
 During the workshops, we will code various version of an active learning loop that orders experiments in the lab.

+You will have three "trials".
+One is unlimited.
+Second is limited to 10000 calls (quite a lot!).
+The last one is limited to 1000 calls.

 Only easy to synthesize are accepted!
 You have limited # of calls but can synthesize any number

 ## Agenda